All Episodes

 It doesn't impress anybody.

-At some point we've got to get real about that stuff.
+At some point, we've got to get real about that stuff.

 It was a complete waste of time.

-Complete waste of the election was a waste of time.
+The election was a waste of time.

-Instead we could have just enjoyed the same self-lubricating catheter ads that the rest of America enjoys.
+Instead, we could have just enjoyed the same self-lubricating catheter ads that the rest of America enjoys.

-He was he was talking about essentially not just what you do in the voting booth, not just giving your money to a political party, not just getting a guy with an R after his name elected every other November, uh but actually changing the culture, actually getting out there on the battlefield where the real big battles are won.
+He was talking about essentially not just what you do in the voting booth, not just giving your money to a political party, not just getting a guy with an R after his name elected every other November, but actually changing the culture, actually getting out there on the battlefield where the real big battles are won.

-Uh but he's profoundly different from them politically.
+But he's profoundly different from them politically.

 And a lot of them aren't even political.

-And the problem is is that if you aren't particularly political, if you don't think about political issues, then the default setting of our society is liberal.
+And the problem is that if you aren't particularly political, if you don't think about political issues, then the default setting of our society is liberal.

-Look at businesses even.
+Look at businesses, even.

 You look at the way businesses all pretend they want to save the environment.